President Ilham Aliyev attended Energy Security Roundtable as part of Munich Security Conference VIDEO

-President of the Republic of Azerbaijan Ilham Aliyev has attended the Energy Security Roundtable as part of the Munich Security Conference.
+President of the Republic of Azerbaijan Ilham Aliyev, who is on a working visit to the Federal Republic of Germany, has attended the Energy Security Roundtable on the Geopolitics of Low Oil Prices as part of the Munich Security Conference.

 Moderator of the event David Sanger, chief Washington correspondent for The New York Times, said guests from different countries are attending the round table, adding they will share their views on the current situation and prospects of the oil market.

 David Sanger put a question to President Ilham Aliyev.

 David Sanger: You are living in a region that has been, if anything, overly dependent on oil for its economy.
 There were many calls over the past decade, decade and a half, for the entire region to diversify more, starting with Russia and also other nations in the region.
 And I am wondering now what you believe the political effects are going to be of this level of oil price, if it remains sustained for an unlikely period?